 "Inter-disciplinarity" lies at the foundation of Noragric and its PhD Programme.
 Candidates whose background is predominantly in the social sciences will gain expertise in the natural/biological sciences relevant to their dissertation topic.
 Candidates coming from the natural/biological sciences will learn to assess and factor in the social and development features of a particular research problem.

 Prioritization of Applicants

 Noragric welcomes candidates from all countries.
-At present we have PhD candidates from a variety of countries, including: Bosnia and Herzegovina, Cameroon, Colombia, Ethiopia, Germany, Iceland, Ireland, Japan, Malawi, Norway, Pakistan, Tanzania, Uganda and the UK.
+At present we have PhD candidates from a variety of countries, including: Bosnia and Herzegovina, Cameroon, Canada, Ethiopia, Germany, Malawi, Norway, Pakistan, Sweden, and Tanzania.